AUGUST/SEPTEMBER 2016 – IS THIS RIGHT?

 Dear Prime Minister,

-…I am writing to suggest that the time may be near for you to depoliticise the troubled issue of the treatment of asylum seekers held offshore by Australia in mandatory and indefinite detention.
+…I am writing to suggest that the time may be near for you to depoliticize the troubled issue of the treatment of asylum seekers held offshore by Australia in mandatory and indefinite detention.
 This can be done simply by your calling a Royal Commission.
-It surely depoliticises to a large extent the next steps if they are taken in deference to the Crown authority of a Royal Commission.
+It surely depoliticizes to a large extent the next steps if they are taken in deference to the Crown authority of a Royal Commission.

 The dissonance between your call for such accountability regarding the treatment of young Australians in state care facilities and the lack of such a call for young people reportedly suffering abuse under Australian care in offshore detention is a dissonance that is, no doubt, obvious to you.
 There will surely be no shortage of opportunities for you to declare that the moment has come for such transparency and for the non-political hand of a Royal Commission to shape a new way ahead.
 Such a course avoids any embarrassment perceived in capitulating to voices and bodies previously disregarded.
 It moves the discussion away from the push and pull of factional and political interests and places our decisions with regard to refugee policy onto an essentially moral framework – where it properly belongs.